Purchase Symphony Orchestra - Concert Program II

 Performer Profiles

-Mina Kim A portrait of Mina Kim, Director of the Purchase Symphony Orchestra
+Mina Kim A portrait of Mina Kim, Orchestra Director, with a baton.
+A portrait of Mina Kim, Orchestra Director, with a baton.

 Orchestra Director